swax/NAISYS/apps/naisys/README.md

 ### Models

-- Anthropic Claude (with extended thinking and tool-use completion), OpenAI (Responses API), Google Gemini, Grok, OpenRouter, and local LLMs
+- Anthropic Claude (with extended thinking and tool-use completion), OpenAI (Responses API, with Codex OAuth as an alternative to API-key auth), Google Gemini, Grok, OpenRouter, and local LLMs
+- Per-vendor reasoning-level selector (low/medium/high) for models that support it, configurable per-agent
 - Computer-use integrations for Claude, Gemini, and OpenAI
 - Desktop control on Linux (X11/Wayland), Windows (PowerShell, no WSL), and macOS (`cliclick`, preliminary)
 - DB-backed, user-editable LLM and image model catalogs